 People who suffered a stroke, brain injury, infection or tumour can have epilepsy.
 In around half the cases, a cause cannot be found.

-Triggers of seizures in patients with epilepsy include stress, lack of sleep, menstruation, concurrent infection and skipping medications.
+Triggers of seizures in patients with epilepsy include:

-If a person experiences continuous seizures for more than 3 - 5 minutes; or on and off seizures without regaining consciousness in between, call 995 or go to the Emergency Department immediately.
+If a person experiences continuous seizures for more than 3 to 5 minutes; or on-and-off seizures without regaining consciousness in between, call 995 or go to the Emergency Department immediately.

 He/she is having a serious seizure and this is a medical emergency.